Visiting Student Program

 Application and Admission

-Students currently enrolled in a BA or MA program at another college or university who have completed Higher Secondary School (through grade 12) with a minimum score of second division/45 percent are eligible to apply for the program at the application section of this website.
+Students currently enrolled in a BA or MA program at another college or university who have completed Higher Secondary School (through grade 12) with a minimum score of second division/45 percent are eligible to apply for the program at the admissions section of this website.

 English Language Proficiency